DR.

 What the annual checkup does not show about your heart

-The question is uncomfortable, but it needs to be asked: why is half of all heart attacks the first clinical manifestation of the disease?
+The question is uncomfortable, but I have to ask it: why is half of all heart attacks the first clinical manifestation of the disease?
 Why do so many “healthy” people drop without warning?

 It is not lack of care.
 It is lack of tool.